Cap City Dental

-A dentist may invite you for a ‘Free Dental Consultation’.
+Other dentists may invite you for a ‘Free Dental Consultation’.
 Treat this with caution about what you’re likely to get – and what may be off the agenda.

-Winning new customers is an effort, no matter what kind of product or service you’re dealing with.
+Winning new patients is an effort, no matter what kind of product or service you’re dealing with.
 One way used by some dentists is to offer ‘Free Consultation’ in the hope of attracting and keeping new patients.
 Let’s consider what this really means for you and why you should think twice about free consultations.

 The real agenda

 Checking on your dental condition and offering treatment options should be done on a completely objective basis – with your sole interests in mind.
-However a free examination changes this equation.
+However, a free examination changes this equation.
 There may be a risk that the advice you get contains a ‘hidden agenda’ to generate immediate work for the dentist.

 Free consultations are not done for philanthropy – there’s always a reason.
 Suppose that the correct recommendation is for no treatment, delayed treatment or lower-cost treatment.
 How does that balance with giving professional advice for no charge?
 It doesn’t.